 For how to make your own medication management kit, check out this example from the University of Utah’s College of Health.

-If you’re in a setting (such as acute care) that doesn’t have full kits for fine motor coordination, grooming is a great way to incorporate fine motor coordination.
-This can be done by opening small toothpaste or soap containers, as well as applying toothpaste to the toothbrush, and going through the full brushing routine with their affected hand.
+If you’re in a setting that doesn’t have full kits for fine motor coordination (such as acute care), grooming is a great way to incorporate fine motor coordination.
+This can be done by having your patient open small toothpaste or soap containers, applying toothpaste to the toothbrush, and going through the full brushing routine with their affected hand.

 Self-feeding or even simulated self feeding tasks like cutting and piercing “food” (like Theraputty) or scooping dried beans can be a good fine motor challenge for patients who demonstrate difficulty with managing self-feeding.